branhoff/branhoff.github.io/posts/develop-locally-with-dockerfile.md

 We could write our software inside of a dedicated cloud based development space.
 But we'll likely run into the headwinds of a slower connection, additional cloud fees, and a more cumbersome setup.

-If we manage our local development by installing all of our preferred and required tools manually, we're maxinmizing flexibility and speed, but it is challenging to replicate and we'll hit most of the problems we outlined above.
+If we manage our local development by installing all of our preferred and required tools manually, we're maxinmizing flexibility and speed, but it is challenging to replicate and we'll eventually hit most of the problems we outlined above.

-My proposal then is an approach that tries to minimize these tradeoffs and stirkes a balance between convience and parity.
-Namely, using docker containers on our local machines with a few additional strategies to give us that tailored local development feel we do our best work in while solving the local development issues we've mostly just begrudingly accepted drudging through.
+My proposal then is an approach that tries to minimize these tradeoffs and strikes a balance between convience and parity.
+Namely, using docker containers on our local machines with a few additional strategies to give us that tailored local development feel we do our best work in while solving the local issues we've mostly accepted begrdugingly drudging through.

 ## The brass tacks of Docker-based development

-Let's outline the advantages and challenges we'll face with my proposed methodology.
+Let's outline the advantages and challenges we'll face with this proposed methodology.

-Advantages:
+### Advantages

 - Your local development container more closely mirrors production containers than your bespoke local development setup.
 - Docker gives us much better reproducibility.
 We should expect commands like `docker build`, `docker run`, and `docker-compose up` to work identically across machines.
-- We achieve a self-documenting workflow since our dependencies are explicitly declared in Dockerfiles.
+- We can achieve a self-documenting workflow since our dependencies are explicitly declared in Dockerfiles.
 - Multiple projects with conflicting dependencies can coexist peacefully.
 - We have a version controlled development environment because the whole setup is now code.

-Challenges:
+### Challenges

 - Volume mounts can be slower than native file access.
 - Container debugging requires basic Linux skills. (but come on... you should have/want those).